kwatch/keight/README.md

 #### Why does `@req.params` raise error for JSON data?

-Because both `@req.query` and `@req.form` returns a Hash object containing only string values, but `@req.json` returns a Hash object containing non-string values sucha as integer or boolean.
+Because both `@req.query` and `@req.form` return a Hash object containing only string values, but `@req.json` returns a Hash object containing non-string values such as integer or boolean.

 Use `@req.json` instead of `@req.params` for JSON data.